Plot time series trends

 inherited arguments from internal functions from ggplot2::geom_xx

-Create a time series plot for a stock assessment report.
-The user has options to create a line, point, or area plot where the x-axis is year and Y can vary for any time series quantity.
+The user can create a line, point, or area plot, where the x-axis is year and y can vary for any time series quantity.
 Currently, grouping is restricted to one group where faceting can be any number of facets.

 if (FALSE) { # \dontrun{